krobelus/rate-experiments/thesis.md

    the loop by partitioning the watchlists into core and non-core clauses.

 2. Resolution candidate caching / RAT run heuristic
-[@DBLP:conf/cade/Lammich17]:
+\cite{DBLP:conf/cade/Lammich17}:
    DRAT proofs tend to contain sequences of RAT lemmas with the same pivot, in which case they only compute the list of RAT candidates once per sequence and reuse it for all lemmas with the same pivot.
-We did not implement that since we don't have benchmarks with a significant number of RAT introductions compared to the number of RUP introductions.
+We did not implement that since we do not have benchmarks with a significant number of RAT introductions compared to the number of RUP introductions.

 Among state-of-the-art DRAT checkers, `gratgen` is arguably the easiest to